jthai9/Elk-Stack--Project-1/README.md

 - In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.

 		- Filebeat collect log files
 			- An example of filebeat logs from apache
 		- Metricbeat collect the metrics and statistics of the servers
 			- An example of metricbeat is CPU usage.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the filebeat-config.yml file to /etc/ansible/roles/files.
+- Copy the filebeat-config.yml file to:

+	- /etc/ansible/roles/files.

 - Update the filebeat-config.yml file to include Elk server private IP in the appate lines
 - Run the playbook, and navigate to http://20.97.216.245:5601/app/kibana#/home to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_
 - Which file is the playbook? filebeat-playbook.yml
 - Where do you copy it? /etc/ansible/roles
 - Which file do you update to make Ansible run the playbook on a specific machine? hosts file